The Global Compact Cities Programme

-Administered by an International Secretariat based at the Global Cities Institute at RMIT University in Melbourne, Australia, the UN Global Compact Cities Programme provides support, guidance and recognition to participating cities.
+Administered by an International Secretariat based at the Global Cities Institute at RMIT University in Melbourne, Australia, the Global Compact Cities Programme provides support, guidance and recognition to participating cities.

-The Cities Programme offers three levels of engagement: Signatory, Reporting and Innovating.
+The Cities Programme offers three levels of engagement: Signatory, Leader and Innovating.
 Each successive level involves a progression in terms of the commitment by the city and the commensurate advice, tools and recognition provided by the Cities Programme.

 All cities initially participate at signatory level but may choose to engage at other levels immediately, subsequently or at a later date.